-3. Promotion and valorisation of the ERA policy agendas results and related activities
+3. Promotion and valorisation of the ERA Policy Agenda results and related activities

-The implementation of the activities of the ERA policy agendas and related ERA policies will be supported with a range of actions under the different parts of the Horizon Europe Work Programme, and in particular, under the WIDERA work programme.
-Many of these actions will produce results that require a broad uptake by Member States, associated countries and their stakeholders.
+The implementation of the activities of the ERA Policy Agendas and related ERA policies are supported with a range of actions under Horizon Europe, and in particular, the WIDERA work programme.
+Many of these actions will produce results that require a broad uptake by Member States, Associated Countries, and their stakeholders.
 In addition, the ERA Forum (Commission expert group) and its subgroups are supporting the implementation and coordination of ERA activities.
-This action will support these activities by wide dissemination of results at national and regional level, facilitate their use and tailor them to the needs of the different communities, and continue to build a community of practitioners that support mutual learning and exchange.
+This action will support these efforts by widely disseminating results at national and regional level, facilitating their use, tailoring them to the needs of different communities, and continuing to build a community of practitioners that supports mutual learning and exchange.

-In particular, the implementation and valorisation of the ERA activities will deliver on the impact of "Sustainable ecosystems established around ERA priorities by enhancing cooperation, coordination and alignment".
+The implementation and valorisation of the ERA activities will deliver on the impact of "Sustainable ecosystems established around ERA priorities by enhancing cooperation, coordination and alignment".
 Project results are expected to contribute to the following expected outcomes: